JBreitenbr/fCC-ScientificComputingPython/README.md

 # Scientific Computing with Python

-This respository contains my solutions to the Data Analysis with Python Certification projects as well as the respective test and data files.
+This respository contains my solutions to the Scientific Computing with Python Certification projects as well as the respective test and data files.

 - Arithmetic Formatter